-Nearly one in six adults in the US experiences mental illness each year.
+One in five adults in the US experiences mental illness each year.
 That’s a lot of people.
-We're going to talk about some of the most common mental illness you may have heard of.

 Anxiety disorders…People with anxiety disorders respond to certain things with fear as well as with physical signs of panic (think: a rapid heartbeat and sweating).
 Around 18% of Americans live with an anxiety disorder.
 This includes things like generalized anxiety disorder, panic disorder, social anxiety disorder, and specific phobias.